ibm-cloud-docs/event-notifications/getting-started.md

    You can use **Pre-production destination**, as low-cost push destination, for your development and test environments.
 You can change the **Pre-production destination** to **Production destination** post completion of your development and testing.
 This feature is only available for `Standard` pricing plan.
    {: note}

+Changing plans from a chargeable plan (Standard) to free plan (Lite) is not permitted as this may result in disruption and data loss due to the plan limitations.
+{: important}

 ## Choose an event source
 {: #en-decide-event-source}